 In 2007, the University of North Carolina at Chapel Hill dedicated George Moses Horton Residence Hall, formerly Hinton James North.

-While this guide focuses on the rare and unique materials related to George Moses Horton held by Wilson Special Collections Library, in order to provide full context for understanding his life, it also includes some further resources and secondary sources as well.
+While this guide focuses on the rare and unique materials related to George Moses Horton held by Wilson Special Collections Library, in order to provide full context for understanding his life, it also includes some resources at other institutions and secondary sources as well.